pyflosic/fodMC/python/README.md

 * src fodmc:    the src is adjusted module header/subroutine

 ## Installation
 You need the fodmc and f2py compiler.
+The f2py compiler is included in the numpy package.
 ```bash
 bash compile.sh
 ```

 ## How to use
 Simply execute the pyfodmc.py script in the bash.
 There are some examples included.
-(This should be extented in future.)
+(This should be extented in the future.)

 ```bash
 python pyfodmc.py
 ```

-To clean the directory use the following command
+To clean the directory, use the following command
 ```bash
 bash clean.sh
 ```